Chose

 Chose (pronounced: /ʃəʊz/, French for "thing") is a term used in common law tradition to refer to rights in property, specifically a combined bundle of rights.
-A chose describes the enforcement right which a party possesses in an object.
+A chose is the enforcement right which a party possesses in an object.
 The use of chose extends from the English use of French within the courts.
 In English and commonwealth law, all personal things fall into one of two categories, either choses in action or choses in possession.
-English law uses a chose to refer to a bundle of rights, traditionally relating to property which may be utilised in certain circumstances.
+English law uses chose to refer to a bundle of rights, traditionally relating to property which may be utilised in certain circumstances.
 Thus, a chose in action refers to a bundle of personal rights which can only be enforced or claimed by a chose-holder bringing an action through the court to enforce the action.
 In English law, this category is enormously wide.
-This is contrasted with a chose in possession which represents rights which can be enforced or acquired by taking physical possession of the chose.
-This may be, for example a legal mortgage.
-Both choses in possession and choses in action create separate proprietary interests.
+This is contrasted with a chose in possession which is a bundle of rights which can be enforced or acquired by taking physical possession of the object.
+This may be, for example, a legal mortgage.
+Both choses in possession and choses in action represent separate proprietary interests.
 What differs between each is the method in which each chose may be enforced.
 This is dependent on the possessory nature of the reference object.

-Alternative, historical uses includes a chose local, a thing annexed to a place, such as a mill; a chose transitory, something movable that can be carried from place to place.
+Historical uses include a chose local, a thing annexed to a place, such as a mill; and a chose transitory, something movable that can be carried from place to place.

 Chose in action

-A chose in action or thing in action is a right to sue.
-It has been made trite law, since Torkington v Magee, that a chose in action is a legal expression used to describe all personal rights of property which can only be claimed or enforced by action.
-It is therefore a categorisation of interests in assets, the enforcement of which cannot be secured without the use of a court.
-It is an intangible property right recognised and protected by the law, that has no existence apart from the recognition given by the law, and that confers no present possession of a tangible object.
+A chose in action or thing in action, also known as a chose in suspense, is a right to sue.
+It has been made trite law, since Torkington v Magee, that chose in action is a legal expression used to describe all personal rights of property that can be claimed or enforced only by legal action.
+It is a categorisation of interests in assets, therefore, the enforcement of which cannot be secured without the use of a court.
+It is an intangible property right recognised and protected by the law, which has no existence apart from the recognition given by the law, and that confers no present possession of a tangible object.
 Since incorporeal assets such as claims for repayment of debts, or assigned rights in contracts cannot be subject to possession, they cannot be categorised as choses in possession.